REFEDS/MRPS/mrps.md

 The process by which a Federation member can register an entity is described at: ``<url>`` .

-The Federation Operator SHALL verify the member’s right to use particular domain names in relation to entityID attributes and, for Identity Provider entities, any scope elements.

-The right to use a domain name SHALL be established in one of the following ways:

-* A member’s canonical name matches registrant information shown in WHOIS.
-* A member MAY be granted the right to make use of a specific domain name through a permission letter from the domain owner on a per-entity basis.
-Permission SHALL NOT be regarded as including permission for the use of sub-domains.

 #### 5.2 EntityID Format

 Values of the entityID attribute registered MUST be an absolute URI using the http, https or urn schemes.